-Financial projections through fiscal 2019 are based on what Fitch believes to be reasonable assumptions.
-The forecast assumes the continuation of moderately sized rate hikes and incorporates sizeable annual debt offerings along with a 1.5% decline in consumption in each of fiscal 2015 through fiscal 2019.
-As a result, all-in DSC from net revenues is projected to remain at a strong level of no less than 2.1x through the current planning period and annual surpluses are forecast to remain in excess of \$750 million, which will continue to be applied to subsequent year's annual debt service obligations.
+Financial projections through fiscal 2020 are based on what Fitch believes to be reasonable assumptions.
+The forecast generally assumes the continuation of moderately sized rate hikes and incorporates sizeable annual debt offerings along with a 1.5% decline in consumption in each of fiscal 2016 through fiscal 2019, and by 1% in 2020.
+As a result, all-in DSC from net revenues is projected to remain at a strong level of no less than 2.2x through the current planning period and annual surpluses are forecast to remain in excess of \$900 million, which will continue to be applied to subsequent year's annual debt service obligations.